uchecyril500/Java-2/README.md

-# This is the 3rd Javascript Assignment - Switch
+# This is the 4th Javascript Assignment - Guess My Number